dasch-swiss/dsp-tools/README.md

 Curious what poetry is and why we use it?
 Check out the [developers documentation](https://docs.dasch.swiss/latest/DSP-TOOLS/developers-packaging/).

-If you want to work on the code of DSP-TOOLS, you first have to do a `make install`, which will
+If you want to work on the code of DSP-TOOLS, you first have to do the following:

  - install poetry with `curl -sSL https://install.python-poetry.org | python3 -` (for Windows, see
    [https://python-poetry.org/docs/](https://python-poetry.org/docs/))